(This page has been updated for the 2020 Season, for the archived page for 2019, Click Here)

 - Program Director

-- Will pronounce words according to the pronunciation provided in the computerized audio of the Oxford Advanced Learner’s English Dictionary;
+- Will pronounce will play the pronunciation provided in the computerized audio of the official dictionary “Shorter Oxford English Dictionary (SOED)”

-- calls out the words that each speller will spell;
+- Assist the spellers by also pronouncing the words that each speller will spell;

-- gives the alternate pronunciation to avoid misunderstanding (if alternative pronunciations are available, and within the allowed parameters of the rules).
+- gives the alternate pronunciation (if alternative pronunciations are available, and within the allowed parameters of the rules).
 This is based on the speller request;

-- advises on the following on request: the origin of the word, definition, sentence, part of speech, and whether alternatives of the words exist;
+- advises on the following on request: the language of origin of the word, definition, sentence example, part of speech, tenses;

 - homonyms: if a word has one or more homonyms, the Pronouncer indicates which word is to be spelt by defining the word.